 Video is a powerful tool that can be used to promote your product or service.
-It’s no wonder why businesses are using video more and more in their marketing campaigns.
+It’s no wonder why businesses are using online videos more and more in their marketing campaigns.
 It provides an opportunity for them to connect to engage with their audience, and communicate their message.
 Video is an investment that can’t be ignored and one that you need to know how to produce properly if you want it to generate the desired results.

 Plan Your Video Shoot With a Script and Storyboard